Kõpu Lighthouse: Construction of the original tower

-The most important east–west shipping lane in the Baltic Sea passed the Hiiu sandstone bank.
-Already before the year 1490 the Hanseatic merchants were seeking permission to mark this peninsula with an outstanding landmark.
-Around 1490 they asked the bishop of Bishopric of Ösel-Wiek to let them build a landmark on the Kõpu peninsula which was under the bishop's control.
+The most important east–west shipping lane in the Baltic Sea during the Middle Ages passed the Hiiu sandstone bank.
+Around 1490 the Hanseatic merchants asked the bishop of Bishopric of Ösel-Wiek to let them build a landmark on the Kõpu peninsula which was under the bishop's control.
 This action had no real results.

 At a meeting of the Hanseatic League in Lübeck in 1499, they applied once more to the bishop for permission to build a beacon.
 On 20 April 1500 Bishop Johannes III Orgas (John Orgies) agreed to allow a massive stone pillar without any openings.
 To cover the building costs, Tallinn city council had to establish a special lighthouse tax until the sum was complete.

-Building of the beacon was supposed to start in the summer of 1500, but the building was stopped when Wolter von Plettenberg, master of the Livonian Order, started a war which lasted until 1503.
+Building of the beacon was supposed to start in the summer of 1500, but construction was stopped when Wolter von Plettenberg, master of the Livonian Order, started a war which lasted until 1503.
 In the spring of 1504, purchase and delivery of the building materials began, but in the autumn of the same year the plague broke out, stopping the work once more.
 Building work was discontinued and alderman Lambert Ottingk, the magistrate in charge of the building, died in Tallinn on 28 December 1505.

 The account ledgers of Tallinn city council contain entries about the Kõpu Lighthouse from 1507 to 1533, showing money was spent on the beacon of Hiiumaa from 13 May 1514 until 12 October 1532.
 The amounts show the majority of the work took place from 1514 to 1519; later there are only a couple of bigger expenditures on the beacon.
 But as completion of the beacon in Hiiumaa has been mentioned in the resolution of Wolmar Landtag in 25 February 1532 the actual time of completion and beginning of use of the tower must be 1531.
 Somewhere after 1538 height of the tower was increased.

-The tower was unlighted for more than hundred years and was visible on a clear day up to 20 km offshore.
+The tower was unlit for more than one hundred years and was visible on a clear day up to 20 km offshore.